praaly/codflix/README.md

 ## Updates

+### Update 24/06/2020 21:37

+-Correction of the contact form, email is sent to the requested email address.
+-The media are separated, we have a slider for movies and a slider for series.
+-In the content the series have an additional option with season and episode.

+- Creation of two new tables to create series, a listSeason and a listEpisode table.
+They are both linked on Media.

 ### Update 24/06/2020 10:49
 - Fixed several bugs (error message, security message).
 - The search bar is functional, we can search for any movie with abrevations, (example: top for top gun).